Sunday, December 16, 2012

 My next signing is this Wednesday, Dec.
 18 at the College of Charleston.
 I'll have a table on Cougar Mall in front of the Robert Scott Small building from noon- 2.
 Call or text me at 843.224.3112 if you need help with directions.

 You know I never go to Magnolia Cemetery without my camera.
-And I'm sure glad I did as I scored some nice photos of a juvenile Red-shouldered Hawk eating a bird.
-Yuck, I know!
-But that's the nature of nature.
+And I'm sure glad I did as I scored some nice photos of a Merlin (which I originally thought was a Hawk).
+Merlins are members of the Falcon family.

-Through my lens and binoculars it was hard to tell what the hawk had caught and was eating.
+Through my lens and binoculars it was hard to tell what the Merlin had caught and was eating.
 It wasn't until I got home and viewed the shots on my television and computer that I determined it was a bird.
-Poor thing.
+The Audubon Field Guide online confirms that Merlins feed mostly on small birds captured in high-speed mid-air pursuit.
+That is what Falcons are known for.

 OK last carnage shot, not trying to gross out people!